slambang/jarvis/README.md

 ### How does it work?

 You define a **Jarvis config** in your own app (in-code) that is pushed to the separate Jarvis App.
-The **Jarvis App** renders your config with a user-friendly UI, allowing you to alter the configuration on-the-fly!
+The **Jarvis App** renders your config with a user-friendly UI, allowing you to edit the configuration on-the-fly!
 The Jarvis app being installed is **not mandatory**.
-Your app will still function without it, using default config values.
+Your app will still function without it using default config values.

 There are 2 parts to Jarvis:
 1. [JarvisClient](jarvis-client)